Saving and committing changes in a project¶

 When you’re ready to update the server with your changes, you commit your changes to the project.
 This also allows others to access your changes, if the project is shared.
 See collaborating on projects for important things to consider when working with others on shared projects.

-To maintain performance, there is a 1GB file size limit for project files you upload.
-Anaconda Enterprise projects are versioned using Git, so we recommend you commit only text-based files relevant to a project, and keep them under 100MB.
 Binary files are difficult for version control systems to manage, so we recommend using storage solutions designed for that type of data, and connecting to those data sources from within your Anaconda Enterprise sessions.

 To commit your changes: